LeeHyungSeop/Feature-Enhancement-for-Object-Detectors/README.md

 # Hierarchical Feature Enhancement for Object Detectors

-This is the official implementation of Paper Feature Enhancement for Object Detectors.
+This is the official implementation of Paper "Hierarchical Feature Enhancement for Object Detectors".

 ![no msg](./Figure/README-main.png)